 Key Questions for Social Media Literacy

-English teacher Laura Winnick and I are currently developing a social media literacy curriculum to present at the NYCoRE Conference 2018.
+Teacher/Librarian Laura Winnick and I developed a social media literacy curriculum to present at the NYCoRE Conference 2018.
 We adapted and scaffolded CML's 5 Key Questions so that students can critically analyze Instagram posts.

 This advertising webquest is a great introduction to the different kinds of advertising in our world.
 Pair it with the chart download below for a complete 30-minute activity.
 Works for grades 4-7.